The Program Requires

 National Certification Requirements - Council for Homeopathic Certification (CHC)

-Students pay a refundable $200 flash drive deposit upon enrollment which is returned when the flash drive is returned in working order at the end of the program or when students complete a course and indicate they will not be continuing, or at the conclusion of HSI 202.
+Students pay a refundable $200 flash drive deposit upon enrollment which is refunded when the undamaged flash drive is returned in working order at the end of the program or when students complete a course and indicate they will not be continuing, or at the conclusion of HSI 202.
 A $200 replacement fee will be assessed for a damaged or lost flash drive.

 Videos and all course materials are copyright protected and are the sole property of HSI.
 The flash drive videos are for personal use only, must be returned to the school, and may not be copied or disseminated without the permission of HSI.

 The flash drive is HSI property and must be returned to HSI as each module is completed.
 Course credit is only awarded once the flash drive has been returned.
 Flash drive deposits are not refunded if the flash drive is not received within 30 days of the conclusion of a course of study.

-Students are expected to adhere to an honor code and explicitly follow all quiz instructions.
+Students are expected to adhere to an honor code and follow all quiz instructions.
 The passing grade for quizzes is 80%.

 Students are required to pass a test at the conclusion of courses: HSI 101 through HSI 202.
 The test is open book and an 80%

 To be eligible for course final tests all tuition, assignments, casework must be current, and the flash drive returned.

 If a section of a course final test is not passed: